 Sampling program results have been reported annually at ICES since the 2006 fishery sampling program.
-The NCC and NG sampling program of Labrador Aboriginal fisheries continued in 2015.
+The NCC and NG sampling programme of Labrador Aboriginal fisheries continued in 2015 and 2016.
 Landed fish were sampled opportunistically for length, weight, sex, scales (age analysis) and tissue (genetic analysis).
 Fish were also examined for the presence of external tags or marks.

 In 2015, a total of 880 samples were collected from the Labrador subsistence fisheries, 212 from northern Labrador (SFA 1A), 204 from Lake Melville (SFA 1B) and 464 samples from southern Labrador (SFA 2) (Table 6).
 Based on the interpretation of the scale samples, 77% were 1SW salmon, 19% were 2SW, one sample was a 3SW salmon (<1%), and 4% were previously spawned salmon.
 The majority of salmon sampled were river ages 3 to 5 years (98%) (modal age 4).
-There were no river age 1 and few river age 2 (0.5%) salmon sampled, suggesting, as in previous years (2006 to 2014), that very few salmon from the most southern stocks of North America (USA, Scotia-Fundy) were exploited in these fisheries.